Here’s Your Month-by-Month Guide to the Best Time to Buy Almost Everything

 Fall in love with these deals during the month of February.

-That’s why retailers use the holiday to shill for pricy items many people have put off buying or replacing for a while.
+That’s why retailers use the holiday to shill for pricey items many people have put off buying or replacing for a while.
 Take advantage.

 One of the best times to buy jewelry is in February — but only after Valentine’s Day.

-Look for discounts of up to 80% off after retailers take off their rose-colored glasses.
+Look for discounts of up to 80% off after retailers remove their rose-colored glasses.
 It’s not worth paying the love tax to celebrate with your sweetheart, anyway.